lab1092/blender-manual_ja/manual/render/display.rst

    If an image has been rendered to a slot, it can be viewed by selecting that slot.
    Empty slots appear as blank grids in the image editor.
-   Use the shortcut :kbd:`J` to cycle through saved renders and :kbd:`alt-J` to cycle backwards through the saved renders.
+   Use the shortcut :kbd:`J` to cycle through saved renders and :kbd:`Alt-J` to cycle backwards through the saved renders.

 Render Layer
    If you are using :doc:`Render Layers </render/post_process/layers>`,